hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 :thong_sandal: **Organized Data/Scripts/Model optimization to predict the heat load_shoulder.ipynb** : This file is dedicated for the models of the shoulder term.

 For both two files the source code is composed of the following sections :

+Data Scenarios and optimal parameters to predict the heat load : We recalibrate the model parameters for prediction purpose by evaluating the effect of including various type of input parameters.

+Comparison of Models performance with Different Data Scenarios : we choose the  best data scenario that generate more accurate prediction.

+Seasonal Performance Variations : We evaluate the performance of the model in each month.